 The Toolbox contains the following tabs:

-Details - Task Name, Code, Description.
-Concurrent Instances and Number to Queue are future features.
+Details - Team, Task Name, Code, Category, Description, Concurrent Instances and Number to Queue.

 Commands - The library of all available Task Commands.